nvidia-riva/tutorials/deploy-aks.md

        --riva_uri=traefik.default.svc.cluster.local:80
     ```

-## Scaling the cluster
+## Scaling the Cluster

 As deployed above, the AKS cluster only provisions a single GPU node, although we can scale the nodes.
 While a single GPU can handle a [large volume of requests](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/asr/asr-performance.html), the cluster can easily be scaled with more nodes.

-1. Scale the GPU nodepool to the desired number of compute nodes (2 in this case).
+1. Scale the GPU node pool to the desired number of compute nodes (2 in this case).
     ```bash
     az aks nodepool scale --name rivaserver --resource-group ${AKS_RESOURCE_GROUP} --cluster-name ${AKS_CLUSTER_NAME} --node-count 2